-That’s right.
-Beer.
-The alcohol evaporates in the baking process, so no one will ever know nor taste your special secret ingredient.
+The alcohol in these Guinness Brownies evaporates in the baking process, so no one will ever know nor taste your special secret ingredient.
 Much like my family, they’ll just keep shoveling down the brownies and no breathalyzer test is necessary.

-Since the recipe requires a cookie sheet or 9×13 pan, it makes a large batch of brownies which is perfect for a St. Patrick’s Day party, potluck picnic or tailgate.
-(Recipe adapted from the little epicurean.)
+Since this Guinness Brownies with Butterscotch Fudge Recipe uses a 9×13 pan, it makes a large batch of brownies which is perfect for a St. Patrick’s Day party, potluck picnic or tailgate.

 - 3 oz unsalted butter